-The universe represents everything, and you are playing out an aspect of that infiniteness.
-That role will certainly take you into both sides of existence.
-So can you see that it’s possible to take what’s happening to you less personally?
-Can you see that you’re more an actor on the universe’s stage.
+The universe represents everything, and we are playing out an aspect of that infiniteness.
+That role will certainly take us into both sides of existence.
+And if that is the case, then we can see that it’s possible to take what’s happening to us personally.
+We are not in control, we are more actors on the universe’s stage.

-The difference will be that you believe you were just dreaming, whereas you call the other experiences you have: reality.
-But the border between those two is permeable.
-That’s why ideas that are too far removed from your belief system simply get called crazy.
-These are other people’s reality-dreams that are too far removed from our own.
+The difference will be that we believe we were just dreaming, whereas you call the other experiences you have: reality.
+But fear is fear.
+Joy is joy.
+The border between dreaming and reality is pretty thin.
+The difference is in what we believe.
+Ideas that are too far removed from our belief system simply get called crazy.
+Those are other people’s reality-dreams that are too far removed from our own.

 There are two primary ways to navigate moving through this universe.
 The first is to self-reinforce your own beliefs and rigidly call them reality.
 From that perspective you will be disappointed or angry or upset by anyone who chooses not to share your beliefs regarding your priorities.

 These people are easy to spot—they’re always angry or upset about something.
 They’ve got hundreds of ways for other people to be wrong, or immoral, or lacking in character.
 If they’re divorced, rather than their ex’s being good people that they couldn’t make it work with, they’ll be idiots or bitches or jerks or losers.

 Another way to be is; open and flexible regarding what you feel reality is.
 Then very little is outside of the boundaries of acceptability to you.
 If a dog barks and wakes you up, you accept that dogs bark, you accept that not everyone was raised to learn to teach their dog not to bark very early in the morning, and you accept that the event has already happened.

 That other person is angry about the dog.
 The dog shouldn’t bark.
-That person should have taught it differently.
+That person in their past should have taught it differently.
 Therefore the dog is pissing the person off, and the owner is labelled an idiot.
 Meanwhile the healthy person is up having a tea or coffee, enjoying the day because that’s their mindset.

 Without all of those rules and lines in their head, they are free to take in and absorb the magnificence of creation because that is what they are looking to find, just as the angry person was looking for reasons to think the thoughts that will dose them with the chemistry for their addictions: disappointment, frustration and anger.

 If they have a terrible new boss, then the boss is being a jerk to them rather than just being someone who is impacting everyone as they learn their new job .
 Their ex’s are all terrible people, and any ex-friend too.
 And they will have a lot of ex-friends, because with all of those rules and lines about what is acceptable and unacceptable it’s virtually impossible for them not to be let down.

 Essentially, an angry person thinks every unmet expectation is a failure of the world’s, whereas a healthy person sees an unmet expectation as a mistake on the part of themselves, the thinker.
 Had they never used their power of thought to build that expectation then they couldn’t possibly be let down by it not happening.

-Know yourself by knowing them.
-Because in the end, you’re using the same tool to build your reality, and you’re only marginally better because you by chance got healthier programming.
-But you’re just as blind to enlightenment as they are.
+We can know ourselves by knowing them.
+Because in the end, we’re using the same tool to build our realities, and we’re only marginally better because we by chance got healthier programming.
+But we’re generally just as blind to enlightenment as they are.

-Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
-This made him as strange to others as they were to him.
-Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
-He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.
+A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
+It made others as strange to him as he was to them.
+When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
+He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.